DISH Western & Eastern Arcs

 - Enter your current ZIP code on this web page — for example, 54311.
 The city supplying the local TV stations in your area will appear.
 For 54311, Green Bay, WI will appear.

 - Next, using this DISH Markets web page, look up the TV stations and satellites listed for this city.
 For Green Bay, WI, satellite 61.5° (of the Eastern Arc) is used for Green Bay’s HD (High Definition) local stations, and satellite 110° (of the Western Arc) is used for the SD (Standard Definition) local stations.

-The Green Bay example just used is typical — that is, DISH appears to try to use both arcs for all its markets (see map below or download this PDF).
+The Green Bay example just used is typical — that is, DISH appears to try to use both arcs for all its markets (see map below).
 This is great for RVers because it simplifies things.

 However, when traveling around the country, it’s best to have a way to pick up the programming on both arcs.

 For example, we use a rooftop Winegard Travler SK1000 (DISH version), but this dish is really just a Western Arc dish.
 (You can pick up the Eastern Arc 61.5° satellite, but not all 3 Eastern Arc satellites.)